 Open standards for GIS data not only ensure profitability and return on investment, but also “make uniformity, compatibility, and interoperability possible for electronic devices, software applications, and processes in all sectors of a global economy.”

 So where does this leave us?
 Where are we going?
-Part and parcel of easy to use includes a common way to depict things, especially when it comes to indoor mapping.
+Part of "easy to use" includes a common way to depict things, especially when it comes to indoor mapping.
 We took it upon ourselves to make a standard for our customer base to have a comparative base for how our maps look and feel.
 We’re moving towards the standardization of maps.